makrai/notes/kornai07-math-ling.md

 * The problem, known as the defeasability of natural language statements, has given rise to a wide variety of
-  * nonmonotonic logic approaches (for an overview see Ginsberg 1986a).
-Of particular interest here are
+  * nonmonotonic logic approaches (for an overview see Ginsberg 1986a)
   * generic constructions such as
     * _Sea turtles live to be over a 100 years old_, which can be true even if the majority of specific instances fail
-    * At the extreme end, some generic statements such as _P6 processors are outdated_ may be considered true without any individual instances holding true
+    * the extreme end, some generic statements eg _P6 processors are outdated_ may be considered true without any individual instances holding true

 ### 6.2.2 Truth values and variable binding term operators